dawson-sanders/Programming-Paradigms/Assignment6/README.md

 - The user should be able to click the image/answer choice and get text feedback if the answer was right or wrong
 - At the end of the quiz make a reset button to reset the page to its original state

-## User Instructions to run program
+## User Instructions to Run Program
 - Download all files as a zip folder
 - Unzip the folder and click on the file named DawsonSanders.html file and take the quiz